 We carry out an assessment of suitability (applies to SoL and LSS services)

-The IVO carries out an assessment of the suitability of the company and its representatives.
-This means that the IVO judges whether the company’s owner and management are sufficiently knowledgeable and suitable to provide the service, and whether the company is financially viable.
-Those who apply for authorisation may be called to an interview with the IVO during the investigation.
+IVO carries out an assessment of the suitability of the company and its representatives.
+This means that IVO judges whether the company’s owner and management are sufficiently knowledgeable and suitable to provide the service, and whether the company is financially viable.
+Those who apply for authorisation may be called to an interview with IVO during the investigation.

 On this page, you can read more about what we cover in the assessment of suitability.